 If you or someone you know has been diagnosed with lipedema or experiencing any of its symptoms you probably know how difficult it can be to go through the facts.
 While lipedema may be a widely known condition, it still has plenty of questions that continue to get asked and result in false claims.
 Many of these false claims have developed into misguided myths of false information.
-Here are some of the most common myths regarding lipedema treatment and more:
+Here are some of the most common myths regarding treatment for Lipedema and more:

 Lipedema is commonly misidentified as just being obese and can be caused by lack of exercise or dieting.
 However, lipedema is often developed during a period of hormonal change such as puberty or menopause.
 While many people who do get diagnosed with lipedema may have been overweight prior to their diagnosis, individuals with typical weight have also been affected.
 One of the biggest frustrations in the medical field is the lack of knowledge regarding lipedema.
 Still, to this day, the primary cause for lipedema is unknown.